 Disadvantages of wood as a building material include susceptibility to fire, water damage, termites and decay.
 Wood is also less environmentally sustainable than green building materials such as recycled steel and composite lumber.

 Plastics are very popular in the construction industry mainly because their different properties make them fit for most uses.
 One of the main benefits of plastics is that they’re less expensive than most other materials.
 They’re also lightweight and have a high resistance to corrosion, making them the most common to make water pipes out of.
-Some of the disadvantages of plastic include high flammability and environmental damage as they are not biodegradable.
+Some disadvantages of plastic include high flammability and environmental damage as they are not biodegradable.

 Glass has become increasingly popular as an urban building material for both commercial and residential properties.
 The main advantages of glass include: